Recovery JSNA: COVID-19

 4,836 adults in Wiltshire were reportedly part of the Dementia register in 2019/20.

 Ischaemic heart disease

 11,027 adults in Wiltshire were reportedly part of the Stroke and Transient Ischaemic Attack register in 2019/20.

 9,335 adults in Wiltshire were reportedly part of the COPD register in 2019/20.

 77,985 adults in Wiltshire were reportedly part of the Hypertension register in 2019/20.

 35,837 adults in Wiltshire were reportedly part of the Asthma register in 2019/20.

 28,513 adults in Wiltshire were reportedly part of the Diabetes Mellitus register in 2019/20.

 The registered figures and proportions for each practice are below.

 The registers have been ranked in order of the sum.
-As stated earlier some individuals will be on multiple registers.
-However, this is still a good method to identify practices that might have a higher proportion of patients with a higher risks.
+As stated above, some individuals will be on multiple registers.
+However, this is still a good method to identify practices that might have a higher proportion of patients with higher risks.